fsharp/fslang-design/RFCs/FS-1087-resumable-code-and-task-builder.md

     if __useResumableStateMachines then
         __resumableStateMachineStruct<StructStateMachine<'T>, _>
             (MoveNextMethod(fun sm -> <resumable-code>))
-            (SetMachineStateMethod<_>(fun sm state -> ...))
+            (SetMachineStateMethod(fun sm state -> ...))
-            (AfterMethod<_,_>(fun sm -> ...))
+            (AfterMethod(fun sm -> ...))
     else
         ...
 ```
 Notes:

-1. A "template" struct type must be given including a stub implementation of the `IAsyncMachine` interface.

-2. The `__resumableStateMachineStruct` construct must be used instead of `__resumableStateMachine`
+1. The `__resumableStateMachineStruct` construct must be used instead of `__resumableStateMachine`

+2. A "template" struct type must be given at a type parameter to `__resumableStateMachineStruct`, in this example it is `StructStateMachine`, a user-defined type normally in the same file.

+3. The template struct type must implement one interface, the `IAsyncMachine` interface.

-3. The three delegate parameters specify the implementations of the `MoveNext`, `SetMachineState` methods, plus an `After` method
+4. The three delegate parameters specify the implementations of the `MoveNext`, `SetMachineState` methods, plus an `After` code
-   that is run on the state machine immediately after creation.
+   block that is run on the state machine immediately after creation.
+Delegates are used as they can receive the address of the
+   state machine.

-4. For each use of this construct, the template struct type is copied to to a new (internal) struct type, the state variables
+5. For each use of this construct, the template struct type is copied to to a new (internal) struct type, the state variables
    from the resumable code are added, and the `IAsyncMachine` interface is filled in using the supplied methods.

 NOTE: Reference-typed resumable state machines are expressed using object expressions, which can